 Eckstein School: A Vital Site of Black History in Glendale

+Update 8/14/24: Cincinnati Preservation has transferred property ownership to Eckstein Cultural Arts Center, and applauds the organization’s stewardship and plans with the site!
 Cincinnati Preservation Association Purchases Endangered School!
 Eckstein School – Glendale, Ohio Update 9/21/2021: Cincinnati Preservation Association Announces Agreement to Purchase the Eckstein School.
-Read the Press Advisory Eckstein School Agreement to Purchase.
-“The National Trust for Historic Preservation is pleased to hear that the Cincinnati Preservation Association has acquired the Eckstein School to protect and …
+“The National Trust for Historic Preservation

 Eckstein School: A Vital Site of Black History in Glendale Read More »